A Constructive Step: Supporting a Skill Training Program in India

 The Shan-e-Nizam Basti Walk Training Program successfully started on September 10, 2017.
-Mr. Sudhir Dwivedi, an experienced trainer, was selected to conduct English courses for a few Basti youths so that they can guide the Shan-e-Nizami Basti Walk, a welfare tour program organized by Hope Project.
-The training was mainly about the basic concepts of tourism, eco-tourism and tour guiding, as well as the history and culture of the Basti community.
-It also included a few field visits during which trainees can put their knowledge into practice.
-It finally concluded on October 14, 2017, and we have heard news that, a total of 7 community boys had graduated from the training and 2 of them already worked as tour guides (others are pursuing senior secondary level examination or undergraduate programmes).
+Mr. Sudhir Dwivedi, who is an experienced trainer, was chosen to teach English to a few young people from Basti so that they could lead the Shan-e-Nizami Basti Walk, which is a welfare tour program put on by Hope Project.
+The training was mainly about the basic concepts of tourism, eco-tourism, and tour guiding, as well as the history and culture of the Basti community.
+It also included a few field visits during which trainees could put their knowledge into practice.
+It finally concluded on October 14, 2017, and we heard the news that a total of 7 community boys had graduated from the training, and 2 of them had already worked as tour guides (others are pursuing senior secondary level examinations or undergraduate programs).

 "The training was a good learning experience for me.
 I gained confidence through this program.
 The teacher supported me in overcoming my weaknesses.
 My weakness was my lack of confidence.
-I am a confident personality right now.
-Thanks to the program. " This is the feedback from Salman Sheikh, a 20 year-old youth participating in the training program.
+I have a confident personality right now.
+Thanks to the program. " This is the feedback from Salman Sheikh, a 20-year-old youth participating in the training program.

-Faiz Alam, a 17-years-old boy, gave his comments of the training course as follow: "It was a great experience for me.
+Faiz Alam, a 17-year-old boy, gave his comments on the training course as follows: "It was a great experience for me.
 It also raised my confidence level.
-Through this program I got an opportunity to learn about my own community and improve my skills.
+Through this program, I got an opportunity to learn about my own community and improve my skills.
 I am very thankful to Hope Project and the donor (My Odyssey Tours) and my beloved Sudhir Sir who taught us many things. "

-What a delightful thing to receive the feedbacks and learn that the good deed has actually benefited the local youths!
-On the way of practicing responsible travel, Odyssey has done a lot of work, including helping with the construction of pump wells in Cambodia and bringing supplies to schools in Bhutan and Myanmar, but for the first time it has supported a skill training program together with a local organization.
+What a delightful thing to receive the feedback and learn that the good deed has actually benefited the local youths!
+As a way of practicing responsible travel, Odyssey has done a lot of work, including helping with the construction of pump wells in Cambodia and bringing supplies to schools in Bhutan and Myanmar, but for the first time, it has supported a skill training program together with a local organization.
 It is indeed a constructive step.
-After all, what better way to help people in poverty than providing them with resources and opportunities so that they can realize their hidden potentials and help themselves?
+After all, what better way to help people in poverty than by providing them with resources and opportunities so that they can realize their hidden potential and help themselves?